 Tests will be conducted and a complete eye exam is required to look for the condition.
 The exam will include tests of:

-Applied preparation on the basis of stem cells contains millions of stem cells of natural origin, these stem cells are precursor cells of neurons that build the nerve endings, including the optic nerve.
+Applied preparation based on stem cells contains millions of stem cells of natural origin, these stem cells are precursor cells of neurons that build the nerve endings, including the optic nerve.
 After being injected, stem cells form stable pools of stem cells that constantly produce offspring and are able within a year and a half to supply the body with neuronal progenitor cells.

-In a number of severe pathologies and severe atrophy, positive results are achieved longer.
-If the treatment was started in the early stages of optic nerve atrophy, it is observed a fairly rapid progress in restoring vision.
+In many severe pathologies and severe atrophy, positive results are achieved longer.
+If the treatment was started in the early stages of optic nerve atrophy, we observed fairly rapid progress in restoring vision.

 Treatment is easily tolerated by the patients and has no side effects.